Sweet Dog

 Your dog already offers you looks

-• He looks up at you as soon as you settle in, or glances over at you on walks.
+• He looks up at you as soon as you settle down, or glances back at you on walks.

-• Keep paying for each of these looks: this is exactly what we're trying to make automatic.
+• Keep rewarding each of those looks: that's exactly what you want to make automatic.

-• You can start lengthening the duration, then generalising it outdoors.
+• You can start stretching the duration, then generalising it outdoors.

 Your dog avoids your face or freezes

-• Simplify: mark the slightest brief glance, in a very calm place, and never demand it.
+• Make it easier: mark the briefest look, in a very quiet place, and never demand it.

-• Check you're not staring too intensely, because a hard face is a threat to him.
+• Check that you're not staring at him too intensely, because a hard face is a threat to him.

-• If the avoidance is heavy and constant, it's a matter of relationship or emotion: a positive-methods trainer or a behaviourist will help you, and it's not a failure on your part.
+• If the avoidance is total and constant, it's a matter of relationship or emotion: a positive-methods trainer or a behaviourist will help you, and it's no failure on your part.

 Frequently asked questions